With VAXCHORA, help protect your clients where they may want to go

 Efficacy 3 months after vaccination1

-- c Moderate or severe diarrhea defined as ≥3.0 L or ≥5.0 L, respectively, within 10 days after being challenged with V. cholerae 01 El Tor Inaba.3
+- a Moderate to severe diarrhea defined as ≥3.0 L or ≥5.0 L, respectively, within 10 days after being challenged with V. cholerae 01 El Tor Inaba.3

-- d Vaccine efficacy=[(Attack Rate in Placebo Group – Attack Rate in Vaccine Group)/Attack Rate in Placebo Group] x 100.
+- b Vaccine efficacy=[(Attack Rate in Placebo Group – Attack Rate in Vaccine Group)/Attack Rate in Placebo Group] x 100.

 Seroconversion after 10 days